IHTSDO/sct-implementation-demonstrator/README.md

-# SctImplementationDemonstrator
+# Implementation Demonstrator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.
+This project hosts a collection of SNOMED Implementation examples using FHIR terminology services.
+It is expected to grow  with new use cases and user interfaces.

 ## Development server